Couples therapy

 The key to conflict de-escalation is improving our own ability to regulate our emotional temperature first.
 That means putting problem-solving to the side for a little bit.

-Top Conflict De-Escalation Techniques
+Top Conflict De-Escalation Techniques in Relationships

-De-escalation Technique 1: Slow things down
+Technique 1: Slow the Conversation Down

 This is absolutely essential.
 The quicker the conflict is, the more stress we feel.
 And the more stress we feel, the easier it is to stay in conflict mode.
 Remember, conflict de-escalation is all about emotional regulation.
 Going slow helps this significantly.